Hidde-Dijkstra/Hidde-Dijkstra.github.io/_sources/master-thesis/supercell.md

 **return** NN list
 ```

 Here we iterate over all pairs of sites to see if they are NN.
 For those sites on the border of the supercell we check the supercells bordering ours for the NN sites.
 We need not consider the neighboring supercells $\pm(v_1-v_2)$ since we cannot hop to those from our supercell.
+The atomic bonds in {numref}`fig:lattice31` are a direct result of this algorithm.
+We see that each atom within the supercell knows precisely which atom it bonds to in the neighboring supercell.

 +++